octokit/plugin-rest-endpoint-methods.js/docs/users/addEmailForAuthenticated.md

 **Deprecated:** This method has been renamed to users.addEmailForAuthenticatedUser

-This endpoint is accessible with the `user` scope.
+OAuth app tokens and personal access tokens (classic) need the `user` scope to use this endpoint.

 ```js
 octokit.rest.users.addEmailForAuthenticated({